Screenshots may differ slightly depending on software version.

 Press Finish to see the resulting design layout in run order.

-Consider taking a shortcut by simply pressing the Import Data button on Design-Expert’s opening screen (this option also appears under Custom Designs).
+Consider taking a shortcut by simply pressing the Import Data button on the program’s opening screen (this option also appears under Custom Designs).
 Then follow the on-screen instructions to bring in your preexisting results straightaway—no need to first set up a blank spreadsheet: Much easier!

 If you simply click the upper left cell in the empty run sheet, the program only pastes one value.